JeremiahKaren/35percent.github.io/_posts/2017-03-20-get-living-offshore-london.md

 Over in Stratford __Get Living London__ also manages just over 1400 rented apartments at ['East Village'](http://eastvillagelondon.co.uk), formerly the Olympic Village, with further 2000 in the pipeline.

-Despite this huge rental portfolio, [valued at £1bn](http://www.propertyweek.com/news/get-living-to-double-assets-to-%C2%A32bn/5088136.article), __Get Living London__ has not paid any corporation tax since it was incorporated in 2011, according to [accounts filed at Companies House](https://beta.companieshouse.gov.uk/company/07793925/filing-history), which also show that the parent company __DV4__ is registered offshore in the British Virgin Islands.
+Despite this huge rental portfolio, [valued at £1bn](http://www.propertyweek.com/news/get-living-to-double-assets-to-%C2%A32bn/5088136.article), __Get Living London__ has not paid any corporation tax since 2011, according to [accounts filed at Companies House](https://beta.companieshouse.gov.uk/company/07793925/filing-history), which also show that the parent company __DV4__ is registered offshore in the British Virgin Islands.
 DV4 was accused of 'aggressive tax avoidance' by the HMRC, as [reported in Private Eye](http://crappistmartin.github.io/images/PrivateEyeNo1311.pdf).

 ![](/img/getlivingbvi.png)